MetanoKid/coding-scars/_drafts/log-window-5.md

 By now you've already noticed we're enforcing having a single `LoggerUI` instance because it's a Singleton.
 However, nothing prevents us from creating several `Bridge` instances!
 We could create two of them and then an assert would trigger because we'd be trying to call `LoggerUI::Initialize` twice!

 We could fix it by ditching out the Singleton pattern at this level and having our `Bridge` _wrapper_ have a private `LoggerUI` member.
-However, it's a bit more convoluted than I wanted to dive into.
-Long story short, it requires creating a `BridgePrivate` class to be used by `Bridge` (pretty much like [PIMPL](https://en.cppreference.com/w/cpp/language/pimpl){:target="_blank"}) with a member of type `gcroot<LoggerUI ^>`.
-The reason is we can't expose a C++/CLI class to C++ with pointers to managed memory, so we must hide it.
+However, it's a bit more convoluted than I wanted to dive into when I started this post so we'll keep it out of scope.

+Long story short, it requires creating a `BridgePrivate` class to be used by `Bridge` (pretty much like the [PIMPL](https://en.cppreference.com/w/cpp/language/pimpl){:target="_blank"}) with a member of type `gcroot<LoggerUI ^>`.
+The reason is we can't expose a C++/CLI class to C++ with pointers to managed memory, so we must hide it in the private class.

 # Putting it all together